richard-cox/kube-resources/README.md

 # Purpose

-Load an individual Kubernetes cluster with enough resources (4,000 Deployments) to reproduce performance issues with the Rancher UI.
+Load an individual Kubernetes cluster with enough resources to reproduce performance issues with the Rancher UI.

 # Usage